Archeloth/weather-api-assignment/README.md

 - Open in the browser
 `http://127.0.0.1:8000/`

+- Alternatively, to bypass the hourly cron and run the email service right away, access:
+`/api/cron`

 ### Images of the app working
 ![Image of the index interface](https://github.com/Archeloth/weather-api-assignment/blob/master/public/img/Screenshot_index.png)
 ![Image of the notices interface](https://github.com/Archeloth/weather-api-assignment/blob/master/public/img/Screenshot_notices.png)